Are you doing things that might hurt your blog post? You may be – and not even realize it.

 URL (or slug): This is the link for your post.
 It needs to include those keywords.

 Meta description: Explain what the article is about and include those keywords.
-This provides a snippet to the user so they know they will land on the right page.
-Google likes to make sure that they send people to the right pages and this can help.
+Doing so provides a snippet to the user, so they know they will land on the right page.
+Google likes to make sure that they send people to the correct pages, and this can help.

 6. Not sharing it

 Once that post is live on your site, you need to make sure you get the word out!
 It may mean sending out a newsletter to your subscribers.
 Promote it on Facebook, Pinterest, Twitter — any of the social media platforms where your readers live.

 You also cannot just share it once and think that’s it.
 Create a posting schedule and continue to cycle through all of the great content on your site.
 It takes time to develop, but once you figure out your plan, that old content continues to get eyes on it time after time.